 For parties interested in the medical marijuana business in New Jersey, timing is critical.
 Steps should be underway for assembling a team in order to timely complete the application process once the expansion program moves into full swing.

 To learn more about the medical marijuana business in New Jersey, please contact the authors of this Alert, Jack Fersko and Mitchel S. Kay.
-Mr. Fersko is Chair of the firm’s newly formed Cannabis Industry Practice Group, of which Mr. Kay is a member.
 The attorneys in this practice area will advise potential and existing clients that the possession, sale, manufacture, use or distribution of marijuana is illegal under federal law, and that the legalization of marijuana under any state or local law does not override the federal law.
 Any legal work or advice the firm may provide related to contracts, financing, leasing, the formation of business entities, dispute resolution or any other legal work that a business may require is not intended to advise a client to engage in a business or activity that violates any federal or state law.